 EISCAT Radar Sites

-There are ten incoherent scatter radars in the world, and we here at EISCAT operate three of the highest-standard facilities.
+There are around ten radar systems in world capable of making incoherent scatter measurements, and we here at EISCAT operate three of these high-standard facilities.
 These sites are located in the Scandinavian sector, north of the Arctic Circle.
 They consist of two independent radar systems under the auroral oval on the mainland, together with another radar in the north polar cap region on the island of Spitzbergen in the Svalbard archipelago.

 EISCAT UHF and EISCAT VHF-system